xiyu1984/one-nft-one-funny/README.md

 # PunStar
 # Introduction
 PunStar is a social platform for funny things.
-People participating in `PunStar` are called `Punster`, who can share their funny things in the form of `Duanji`. `Punsters` can construct social relationships by...
+People participating in `PunStar` are called `Punsters`(a NFT), who can share their funny things in the form of `Duanji`(a NFT).
+Each person can express their preference of a `Duanji`, which can inspire the social relationships to be constructed between participants.

 ## Highlights
-* Assetization of social relationships
+* **Assetization of social relationships**
-We have built a following mechanism to ...
-So the social relationship is constructed by ...
+As we know, in resource-oriented languages each resource can actually **have** its own abilities, such as its social relationships based on `following` mechanism.
+This is very different from the smart contract based chains where everything is published on smart contracts.
+Resource can be exchanged, so the relationship can be exchanged too.
+This improves the potential value of the `Punster` NFT, as we can bring in advertisement mechanism in the future for example. `Punsters` with more followers might be more valuable.

-* Assetization of funny things
+* **Assetization of funny things**
-We have built a funny index mechanism to ...
+As every participants can express their preference of a `Dunaji`, the funny index of a `Duanji` and `Punsters` can be evaluated, which may improve their market performance.

+* Advertisement mechanism based on `funny index` evaluation
+`Punsters` can push advertisement to their followers if some special conditions are satisfied.

-* Assets in PunStar can be Omnichain swaped
+* Assets in PunStar can be exchanged cross-chain
+Interesting things should be shared to others.

 ## Background
 - Target audience